Swedish Whitebeam Mountain-ash

 Sorbus intermedia

-Mountain-ash — Swedish Whitebeam (Sorbus intermedia) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 30–40 ft tall and 20–30 ft wide, and needs medium water.
+Swedish Whitebeam Mountain-ash (Sorbus intermedia) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 30–40 ft tall and 20–30 ft wide, needs medium water, and prefers full sun.

 medium water30–40 ft tall and 20–30 ft wide